domenicbhutchins/domenichutchins.github.io/README.md

-Working in tandem with ESS's Creative Audio Archive, Hutchins is currently soliciting rare materials (ephemera, bootlegs, magazines, articles, interviews, newspapers, photos, essays, etc.) that document Chicago’s legendary underground music scene of the 1990s, for potential inclusion in a large public archive.
+Working in tandem with ESS's Creative Audio Archive, Hutchins is currently soliciting <b>rare</b> materials (ephemera, bootlegs, magazines, articles, interviews, newspapers, photos, essays, etc.) that document Chicago’s legendary underground music scene of the 1990s, for potential inclusion in a large public archive.
 Hutchins has completed a 19 pp. illustrated cover-letter for the archive.
 You can contact him at hutchinsdomenic@gmail.com